-In the legal practice, from 2006 to 2011 he served at the Office of the Attorney General in Budapest and from 2011 to 2020 he was a chief counsel at the Constitutional Court of Hungary.
-From 2020 to 2022 he was working as a policy advisor at the European Parliament in Brussels where his focus was on constitutional affairs of the European integration.
-He has previously taught various fields of international public law including the law of international economic relations and international human rights law at Pázmány Péter Catholic University.
-He has published numerous articles on contemporary international legal and constitutional questions in various academic, intellectual and popular journals.
+After graduating from law school, Lénárd served at the Office of the Attorney General and later on as a chief counsel at the Constitutional Court of Hungary in Budapest and as an advisor at the European Parliament in Brussels where his focus was on constitutional affairs of the European cooperation.
+In 2019, he was a visiting researcher at the Federal Judicial Center (Washington, D.C., U.S.A.), the research and education agency of the judicial branch of the U.S. government.
+He has previously taught various fields of public international law including the law of international economic relations at Pázmány Péter Catholic University.
+He has published numerous articles on contemporary international legal and constitutional questions in various academic, intellectual and popular journals and magazines.
 His work on international economic and human rights law has been published, among others, by Edward Elgar Publishing and Central European Journal of Comparative Law.
-He is the author of Alkotmányjogi utazás Amerikában [Constitutional Journey in the United States] (MCC Press, 2021).
-He has translated, cotranslated and edited a number of books related to international law and politics or the United States of America including, among others, Joshua Muravchik, Földre szállt mennyország [Heaven on Earth] (2014), Amerikai konzervatív gondolkodók [American Conservative Thinkers] (2017), John Baylis and others, A világpolitika globalizációja [The Globalization of World Politics] (2020).
-He speaks English and French.
+He is the author of Constitutional Journey in the United States (MCC Press, 2022).
+He is fluent in English and French.

 The primary research strategy of the Center for International Law includes international economic law along with the role of state regulation and pub-lic interests in economic globalization, the international legal protection of cultural heritage, the history, institutional setting, decision-making process of the European integration along with the debates on its future challenges.